MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-requirements.md

 ## Source Hyper-V requirements

-- Hyper-V server is supported for both standalone server and cluster configuration.
+- Hyper-V Server is supported for both standalone server and cluster configuration.

     You can discover and migrate standalone (non-highly available) VMs on standalone Hyper-V hosts.
 However, standalone VMs hosted on clustered Hyper-V hosts cannot be discovered or migrated.
 To migrate these VMs, they need to be [made highly available](https://www.thomasmaurer.ch/2013/01/how-to-make-an-existing-hyper-v-virtual-machine-highly-available/) first.